dosman33/rtl433-mon/README.md

 You will need rtl_433 installed and working from here: https://github.com/merbanan/rtl_433

 These scripts:
 Download them somewhere.
 Each script has internal comments on recommended cron settings.
 You'll need to setup some directories under your webroot.
-Assuming your're not running these scripts as root (please just don't) you'll also need the permission changes:
+Assuming your're not running these scripts as root (please just don't) you'll also need to make some permission changes:
 ```
 apt-get update; apt-get install apache2
 mkdir -p /var/www/html/rtl433/csv